Velocette Venom: Development

 The Venom had high quality chrome plating and was finished in black paintwork with gold pinstriping.
 The Sport models of the Venom and the Viper were among the first production motorcycles to have glass fibre enclosure panels from 1960.
 These quickly-detachable enclosures were produced for Velocette by Avon and extended from the front of the engine, level with the top of the crankcases, to the rear pillion footrests.
 Although a practical addition in preventing oil-stained clothing, the panels were unpopular with the traditional buyers of Velocette singles.

 An unusual feature of the Venom design is that the clutch was between the gearbox and gearbox sprocket rather than the conventional configuration in the primary chain case on the far left, with the gearbox sprocket between the clutch and the gearbox.
 This made the clutch less accessible but allowed for easy gearing changes and a range of sprockets with different numbers of teeth could be fitted by removing the sprocket cover.
 The gearbox was also a novel Velocette design with a constant mesh close ratio unit that could be maintained relatively easily while still in place.

 Simply designed with single top and down tubes, the Venom's heavy brazed-lug frame (which had clear origins in bicycle manufacture) was well proven for its handling capability.
 At the rear was an unusual swinging arm design with two separate arms clamped to a cross-tube instead of the traditional welded-section rear fork.
 Although this was effective, it was difficult to set up the horizontal alignment.
 The rear shock absorbers were originally made by Woodhead Monroe, then replaced by Armstrong units and eventually Girling shocks.
 These could easily be adjusted to suit the rider's preference by moving them in special curved slots.
 The front telescopic forks, designed by Velocette and manufactured in-house, had hydraulic damping and an offset wheel spindle.

 The Venom used Miller electrics up to 1962, with a belt-driven dynamo.
 After 1962 this was changed to a Lucas system.
 The speedometer, ammeter and light switch on the original Venoms were fitted into a steel headlamp nacelle; the optional rev counter had to go on a bracket.
 Later models with Thruxton forks had conventional headlamp brackets and separate instruments.

-Eventually becoming the best selling 'flagship' of the Velocette motorcycle range, the Venom has become highly sought after as a definitive example of a British sports four-stroke single.
+The Venom became Velocette's best-selling flagship model and is now considered a notable example of British sports four-stroke single motorcycles.